Wrecks of Saint-Pierre harbor

 The boats are now very attractive diving sites for divers who live or come to Martinique and all local diving clubs organize trips to the wreckages.
 The Roraima, by its size and the quality of conservation, is the most emblematic of these wrecks.
 The Tamaya is the most mysterious because it is too deep for air diving.
-The Grappler with his "treasure" is still sought after.
+The Grappler with its "treasure" is still sought after.

 To preserve these cultural and heritage assets of Martinique, in 2012, the city of Saint-Pierre and the French state made the decision to protect the wrecks resting in Saint-Pierre's harbor.

 The Frank A. Perret Museum of Saint-Pierre recently launched a podcast in French dedicated to the wrecks.
 This podcast highlights various speakers, presented in alphabetical order: Mathurin Cadenet, originally from Saint-Pierre (nicknamed "Pierrotin"); Daniel Eustache, also Pierrotin and fisherman; Jean-Sébastien France, diver and president of the Association for Research and Valorization of the Archaeological Heritage of Martinique (ARVPAM); and Michel Météry, diver and discoverer of the wrecks in the harbor of Saint-Pierre.

 The wrecks are not only important archaeological sites, but also places of remembrance of the tragic events of the 1902 eruption.

 Archaeological research

 The harbor of Saint-Pierre is now recognized for its significant archaeological value.
 Due to its historic status as the capital of Martinique and the large number of boats that it permanently welcomed, the harbor preserves traces of the past under its waters.

 The University of the West Indies has organized several excavation campaigns in collaboration with the Naval Archeology Research Group (GRAN) and the Laboratory of Medieval and Modern Archeology in the Mediterranean (LA3M).
 The Department of Underwater and Underwater Archaeological Research (DRASSM) of the Ministry of Culture also carried out; research, prospecting, inventory and geophysical studies of the site.

 During its various campaigns, the GRAN established a detailed list of fragments and wrecks in the bay as well as throughout Martinique.
+The Tamaya, the Biscaye, the Roraima and the Diamant have been definitively identified.
+The other wrecks have an uncertain identification.
 In 2023, the European Union launched the ecoRoute program in Martinique, focused on "The northern route around the wrecks of Saint-Pierre".
 This program is supported by the Archaeological Association Small Antilles Archeology (AAPA).

 Amélie / Raisinier

-Amélie/Raisinier was Belem's sister ship and was 48 meters (157 ft) long.
+Amélie/Raisinier was Belems sister ship and was 48 meters (157 ft) long.
 It was built in 1890 at the Sevestre shipyard in Chantenay following an order from Simon and Duteil of Nantes.
 Having left Marseille, it arrived in St Pierre at the end of April 1902.
 It suffered a leak in its hull while it was anchored in the harbor and the crew battled the damage for two days before it was towed to Turin Cove by the Diamant for repairs, where it finally sank.
 During its research, GRAN discovered various fragments, including the remains of an iron sailboat, badly damaged by the sea, near Raisinier beach.

 The wreck lies at a depth of 12 m.
 It is accessible by snorkeling.